 - Nausea or vomiting

 Middle back pain stretches should be incorporated gradually and with your doctor’s supervision.
-Remember when doing these stretches to pay attention to your breathing and never hold your breath.
+Remember when doing these stretches to pay attention to your breathing and to never hold your breath.
 Exhale while stretching the muscle and inhale when you start to relax it.
 Pay attention to how it feels when you move.
 If something feels “off” or causes sharp, stabbing pain, move carefully out of the stretch.

 2. Passive back bend

 A passive back bend is an amazing stretch to do at the end of a long day and requires minimal effort.
 Start by rolling up a towel or use a pillow or yoga bolster.
 Lay it down horizontally so your shoulder blades can lay across it.
-Lie across the rolled-up item so it rests just under and across your shoulder blades.
+Lie across the rolled-up item so your shoulder blades are supported.

 3. Supported hamstring stretch